Seednode/roulette/README.md

 When accessed, this endpoint returns a JSON document listing every file served, along with the number of times it has been served, its filesize, and timestamps of when it was served.

 ## Debug
-If the `-d|--debug` flag is passed, an additional endpoint, `/_/debug`, is registered.
+If the `-d|--debug` flag is passed, two additional endpoints—`/_/html` and `/_/json`—are registered.

-When accessed, this endpoint returns a sorted JSON document listing every file currently in the index.
+When accessed, these endpoints return the contents of the index, in HTML and JSON formats respectively.
 This can prove useful when confirming whether the index is generated successfully, or whether a given file is in the index.

 ## Usage output
 ```